DianaOlympos/jekyll_softwaremaxims/_posts/2026-07-18-reviewing-ai-code.md

 have a problem with, how empirical scientific research support that view, how proponents of LLM Coding Assistants could show this is not a problem and then how right now they are doing the actual opposite.

+_Note: This piece was written nearly a year ago, hence why you may find vocabulary, like "Coding Assistants" that has been mostly replaced at this point.
+Sadly, I have not been able to find a term in the current vocabulary around genAI used to code that covers all the use case.
+So I kept the "Coding Assistants" wording._

 ## The Intern Problem